ICT2x01-P2-7/Project-Code/README.md

 Github has been a very big part of our team's effort to collaborate with each other during the development of this application.
 Our project makes use of Github's project board to track our tasks and backlog.
 The issues feature allow us to assign people to different tasks as well.
 In addition to the documentation features, we make use of Github's Pull Request feature to manage our codebase.
 Our code base is split into 2 branches, Master and Develop.
 All development work by the team is done on each team member's feature branch before opening Pull Requests for reviews and merging into the develop branch.
 Weekly releases are tagged and released on Github under the releases section, this allows us to fall back on a backup if necessary.

+For more information about our git workflow, please refer to flow.md.

 ## User Acceptance Testing

 - Include an updated use case diagram and system state diagram if there are changes made based on M2.
 Highlight the changes clearly.